 With SPDs, occupational therapists deploy a variety of techniques designed to desensitize response – or, in some cases, increase sensitivity.
 It can be as simple as having a child sit on a ball, use a swing or trampoline.
 In some cases, it applies pressure to areas of the body that are under-aware.

-“A lot of times it looks like play, but there’s a lot behind the play,” says Stephanie Ramser, an occupational therapist with the Building Bridges Therapy Center in Plymouth.
+“A lot of times it looks like play, but there’s a lot behind the play,” says Stephanie Ramser, an occupational therapist with the Building Bridges Therapy Center.
 The “play” therapy assists the child with improving motor coordination, balance and awareness of touch, Ramser says.

 “The outcome we would like is to improve their ability throughout the day, whether it’s to be able to get dressed themselves or to read and write.”